 The Market Realist team is composed of talented investment professionals and financial media executives who deeply believe in democratizing access to investment research.
 Each Market Realist analyst has several years of professional research experience, either at a Wall Street bank or a hedge fund.
 Some of the firms our analysts have worked for in the past include HSBC, Merrill Lynch, Susquehanna, and Brookside Private Equity.
 Top senior analysts at Market Realist include:

-Ingrid Pan, CFA — Ingrid has four years of experience as a senior analyst at Bank of America Merrill Lynch, focused on covering the energy sector for the majority of her career.
+Ingrid Pan, CFA — Ingrid is currently an analyst at Market Realist in NYC who has four years of experience as a senior analyst at Bank of America Merrill Lynch, focused on covering the energy sector.
 She also worked in a trading role at Five Rings Capital and in equity research at Goldman Sachs.
-Ingrid graduated with a 3.7 GPA from NYU and recently passed her CFA exams, awaiting the designation.
+Ingrid graduated with a 3.7 GPA from NYU and recently passed her three CFA exams.

 Martin Kurlandski — Martin has 14 years of experience in the investment industry.
 He has broad based experience in the hedge fund industry across several investment styles including, long-short equity, distressed debt, deep value, private equity, short-biased and macro.
 Martin has a Master’s of Finance from The International Business School at Brandeis University.

 Xun Yao Chen — Xun is an analyst based out of Market Realist’s NYC office and was formerly an investment analyst for four years.
 Previously Xun worked at Puji Capital, a merchant bank and private equity firm based in Shanghai.
 He was also a business consultant for Mic.co in his native Japan.
 Xun graduated summa cum laude from Boston University with dual degrees in Economics and Accounting.